-On the High Grade & SCALE ranges, it is not possible to manage failover IPs in bridged mode (via virtual MACs).
-It is therefore necessary to configure failover IPs in routed mode or via the vRack.
+On the High Grade & SCALE ranges, it is not possible to manage additional IPs in bridged mode (via virtual MACs).
+It is therefore necessary to configure additional IPs in routed mode or via the vRack.

 This guide explains how to configure the network on VMware ESXi.

 - a public block of IP addresses in your account, with a minimum of four addresses